ThinkDataEd/curriculum/docs/unit2/lesson9.md

 clear difference between the two dice yet.***</span>

 21. Let the students explore by changing the number of times RStudio rolls the dice.
-Remind them that the goal is to determine which of the two dice is biased.
+Remind them that the goal is to determine which of the two dice is unfair.
 The sample sizes need to be very large in order for them to see a clear difference between the 2 histograms.
 The pattern becomes more visible when **times = 2000**.

-    **<u>Note:</u>**  The maximum value for `times` within the `roll_die()` command is 500.
+    **<u>Note:</u>**  The maximum value for `times` within the `roll_die()` command is 2000.
 Simulations can be combined using the concatenate function `c()`.
-For example, suppose s1 represents 500 rolls of die A and s2 is a second sample of 500 rolls for die A. To combine these two samples the following can be used `more_rolls <- c(s1, s2)`
+For example, suppose s1 represents 2000 rolls of die A and s2 is a second sample of 2000 rolls for die A. To combine these two samples the following can be used `more_rolls <- c(s1, s2)`

-22. When students have had enough time to make a decision regarding which dice is biased and how, engage the class in a discussion to verify that everyone agrees. <span style="color:grey">***Die B is biased; Die A is fair.
+22. When students have had enough time to make a decision regarding which dice is unfair and how, engage the class in a discussion to verify that everyone agrees. <span style="color:grey">***Die B is unfair; Die A is fair.
 Die B favors the number 3.***</span>

 23. Then, steer the conversation towards why the sample size affected the results. <span style="color:grey">***The sample size